magneticio/vampkubistdocs/CANARY_RELEASE.md

 kubectl delete deploy deployment3 -n=kubist-demo
 ```

-And updating the vamp service to to its original configuration.
+And updating the vamp service to its original configuration.
 Now, to create a health based canary release run

 ```shell